 - The first being performance, as smaller variants of textures can be rendered.

 - The second is improved anti-aliasing, as using textures without mipmaps causes pixelated edges in-game.

 Comparison of a texture with and without mipmaps

 This picture shows the difference between a texture with and without mipmaps.
 The skin has a large resolution (in this example, the texture has a resolution of 4048x4048 pixel) and covers the whole car, making the difference easy to spot.
 The skin on the left car has mipmaps, the one on the right car does not.

 Up close however, the difference is barely noticeable:

 Usage of mipmaps ingame

 There are rare cases in which mipmaps decrease visual quality: For example, when textures and normal maps are used to create subtle surface structures or in other, similar cases, it might look better without mipmaps.
-Emissive textures usually look better from a distance without mipmaps.
+Colorful emissive textures usually look better from a distance without mipmaps.
 Apart from that, mipmaps should be used whenever possible.
 OpenIV is able to automatically generate them, there's no additional effort needed.